Course ObjectiveThe internship is a compulsory part of the Master’s programme and

 presentation, and participation in the scientific activities of a

-The internship should be related to International Public Health.
+The internship should be related to the specialization(s) undertaken.

 At the end of the internship a scientific report of the work has to be

 written as well as an oral presentation given.

 For more (detailed) information, please see the placement manual